Dare to be Stupid: Is Blu-ray the next Laserdisc?

 The first is that I already have a large collection of DVD’s that I quite like, and I really don’t enjoy having to force them into obsolescence.
 And judging by the rather unimpressive dent Blu-ray has made in the home video market it seems like much of the US shares this belief.
 Also, the amount of money one must invest in an HDTV and a Blu-ray player is a very difficult sell with such a stagnate economy.
 Then toss in the additional $10 per film for a format that is only a slight upgrade over DVD’s for everyone but those owners who pay through the nose for top of the line HDTV’s and you have a format upgrade that borders on being obscenely expensive to implement.
 So is this market trepidation due merely to the substantial financial investment, or is the market simply unconvinced of Blu-ray’s claimed superiority.

 But while DVD’s are the current king of the hill, the Internet is the elephant in the room that no one wants to talk about.
 That is until Netflix unveiled the Roku player.
 A system that allows any Netflix subscriber to watch any of the available films in their growing catalog for no additional cost.
-That means for just $100 a subscriber is instantly able to download and watch a film digitally.
+That means for just $100 a subscriber is instantly able to download and watch a film digitally, much like if you get ShowBox app for your phone.
 Thus bringing me to my second point, that true digital distribution is the next step for films, not Blu-ray.

 With the continuing drop in the price of hard drives and online storage, the ability to download and store films grows cheaper by the second.
 And while currently the Roku player is not capable of distributing films at a higher resolution then 480p, better resolution is on the horizon.
 And once consumers are able to download and watch 1080p movies in th comfort of their own home Blu-ray will lose its one technological advantage, which then reveals Blu-ray to share many of the same faults that plagued Laserdisc.
 Compared to digital distribution and storage Blu-ray is bulky, cumbersome, inefficient and incredibly expensive.
 But along with those, Blu-ray offers another negative that previous formats didn’t have to deal with: inconvenience.
 Not the inconvenience of being a hard to find format, but rather inconvenient for those who demand instant gratification.
 And in a culture and medium that continues to place greater demand on such easy accessibility, this could be the thorn in Blu-ray’s plans.